perverse/creditorwatch-test/README.md

     * readline
     * xml
 * Composer (https://getcomposer.org/download/)
+* A Google Custom Search engine setup with JSON RESTful API Access (set this up pointing to a blank website like https://icanhazip.com so that it doesn't muddy the search results).
+The engine must also be set up to include sites external to its designated search site.
+* A Google API key that has access to the aforementioned GCSE.

 ### Running with Docker
 * Docker CLI

 ## Running the application

+## Setup
+* Copy .env.example to .env and fill in the required environment variables (all variables in the example are required)

 ### Running Locally
 * Clone this repository - `git clone https://github.com/perverse/creditorwatch-test`